Changissnz/nu_merchant_principal/README.md

 worker if they are paid at most $q_2$ and output efforts condensed into a singular value at least that of $q$.

+There are some concerns on the metric of cumulative product from work, represented by the generic function $f$.
+The concerns focus on the two extremes of the workers, the over-workers and under-workers.
+The over-workers exceed the expected mean, this usually the work requirement, and the under-workers the opposite.
+There is the issue with the externally-sourced gain of payments, compared between these two.
+Already, perceived indiscrepancies could evolve into great sources of envy amongst the working peers.
+Another issue has to do with the experience, of physical/mental stress and improvements in work ethic or knowledge base, between these two categories of workers.
+There is also the issue that is not directly related to the work itself, but how the workers of excess performance fare outside of their work environment, in comparison to the workers that do not put in the equivalent amount of work and may gear their efforts towards other activities outside of work.
+The metric of cumulative product from work is an <ins>equal-outcome expression</ins>.
+The perception that one outcome in one work session is equal to the outcome of another work session, and thus equal by the workers for the workers, is a perception that is ignorant of each of the workers' performance, the underlying building blocks for the whole.